RillingDev/yugioh-deck-tool/README.md

 # YgoDeckPrice

-> YgoDeckPrice app for ygoprodeck.com

 ## Introduction

-The live version can be found at <https://ygoprodeck.com/card-database/deck-prices/>
+The live version can be found at <https://ygoprodeck.com/card-database/deck-prices/> or <https://f-rilling.com/projects/YuGiOhDeckPrice/>